isabelle-ag/isabelle-ag.github.io/index.md

 This guide provides step-by-step instructions on how to host a resume on GitHub Pages while adhering to the general principles of technical writing as explained in Andrew Etter's book, [Modern Technical Writing: An Introduction to Software Documentation](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS).
 By following these principles, we ensure clarity and effectiveness in our instructions for hosting your resume on GitHub Pages.

+## Lessons from Etter

+### Tools

+The tools we will use that Etter describes in his book are GitHub, GitHub Pages, Jekyll, and Markdown.

-Key principles we'll follow are in this guide:
+To highlight some of the key principles from *Modern Technical Writing* that we'll follow in this guide.

 ### Define the Audience